#CelebrateingtheRainbow at the workplace – share your stories of Pride!

 During my job-hunting process, I came across numerous return-to-work programs offered by companies for women with a technical background.
 But I was looking for a return-to-work program for humanities students like me.

-To make your job easier, I have listed the best ones I found during my research.
+To make your job easier, I have listed the best ideas I’ve found for a second career for women.

 Many women want to re-enter the workforce, but are often doubtful or confused about how to go about it.
 Moreover, many may even be reluctant to return to work, thinking that a gap in their résumé will not help them fetch a job on par with their qualifications.

-Fortunately, things are changing now, with several organizations launching return-to-work programs for humanities women graduates and women of other backgrounds that serve as an ideal launch pad for a woman’s second innings.
+Fortunately, things are changing now, with several organizations launching return-to-work programs for humanities women graduates and women of other backgrounds that serve as an ideal launch pad for a second career for women.

 These programs allow you to start from where you left off rather than start from scratch.
 It helps re-introduce you to your previous role and understand its requirements.
 Apart from that, it also enables you to catch up with all the changes that happened in your absence.

-Plenty of people return to work after a break; hence there is no need to hide your career gap.
+If you are looking at options for a second career for women, there is no need to hide your career gap.
 Whether it was to take care of your child or a 6-month sabbatical, be honest about it.
-Be ready to answer questions and be open and transparent when asked about the gap.
+LinkedIn now gives a career break option you can fill in when you list your credentials – just be ready to answer questions, and be open and transparent when asked about the gap.

 Your confidence should also be visible in your resume.
 Ensure your resume consists of current terminologies relevant to your industry and emphasize any previous skill sets still in demand.